omar-karam1/StreamlitApp/README.md

-# Data Quality Task App
+# DataRefiner App

-**Data Quality Task App** is an interactive web application built using [Streamlit](https://streamlit.io/) to analyze, clean, and enhance the quality of datasets.
-The app offers various tools to handle common data issues, such as missing values, duplicates, and outliers, along with data exploration, visualization, and an AI-driven question-answering feature using a Large Language Model (LLM).
+**DataRefiner App** is an interactive web application built using [Streamlit](https://streamlit.io/) to analyze, clean, and enhance the quality of datasets.
+The app offers various tools to handle common data issues, such as missing values, duplicates, and outliers, along with data exploration, visualization, machine learning model building, and an AI-driven question-answering feature using a Large Language Model (LLM).

 ## **Key Features**
 ### **1. Upload and Preview Datasets**